 Kate Ngan Wa Ao

 The artist is originally from Macau, and has lived in Wroclaw for eight years.
-Her work finds inspiration from various visual cultures, childhood memories, issues of racial identity, and complex issues of post-colonialism and irredentism in Macau.
+Her work finds inspiration from various visual cultures, childhood memories, issues of racial identity.
 He often transforms and reworks archives, photographs and everyday objects, combining different materials and cultural symbols to reveal intricate meanings in the process.

 During the Norwegian residency, she wants to deconstruct the question “where do I come from?”; is it a national concept or an individual experience?
 The artistic process will be combined with dialogues, locally written answers, and stories of collections of locally found objects that carry the idea of identity.
 As a result, we can expect an installation in an engaged art form.